Amruth-U-tech/DL-Journey/05-LSTMs/README.md

 # LSTM (Long Short-Term Memory) – California Housing 🧠📊

-This experiment improves upon RNN by using LSTM networks to better capture long-term dependencies in data.
+This experiment extends the RNN model by using LSTM networks and compares their performance on the California Housing dataset.

 ---

 ## 📌 Objective

-To understand how LSTMs overcome the limitations of RNNs and improve learning of long-term patterns.
+To understand how LSTMs overcome the limitations of RNNs and evaluate which model performs better for this task.

 ---